redmi111/OpenSourceProject/FlashBrower/README.md

    http://mozilla.org/MPL/2.0/
 ````
-This means that you MUST provide attribution in your application to Lightning Browser for the use of this code.
+This means that you MUST provide attribution in your application to Flash Browser for the use of this code.
 The way you can do this is to provide a separate screen in settings showing what open-source libraries and/or apps (this one) you used in your application.
 You must also open-source any files that you use from this repository and if you use any code at all from this repository, the file you put it in must be open-sourced according the the MPL 2.0 license.
 To put it simply, if you create a fork of this browser, your browser must be open-source, no exceptions.
-The only way to avoid open-sourcing a file is to completely write all the code yourself and to not use any code from Lightning.
+The only way to avoid open-sourcing a file is to completely write all the code yourself and to not use any code from Flash Browser.
 This is in order to provide a way for companies to utilize the code without making private server code public.
-For further explanation, please email me, or seek legal counsel :-P
+For further explanation, please email me

-If you have any questions regarding the open-source license, please contact me at [anthonyrestaino11@gmail.com](mailto:anthonyrestaino11@gmail.com)
+If you have any questions regarding the open-source license, please contact me at [gunnerthao@gmail.com](mailto:gunnerthao@gmail.com)